Indiana soybean checkoff makes strides to boost reach to Indonesian customers - Indiana Corn and Soy

 Indiana soybean checkoff makes strides to boost reach to Indonesian customers

-By Anita Starkey
+By Anita Sharkey

 In the ever-evolving landscape of global agriculture, the Indiana Soybean Alliance (ISA), the state’s soybean checkoff program, is making strides to expand the reach of Indiana soybeans into new and promising markets.